CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If questioned while in captivity, Sylas provides the following information, all of which is accurate:

 * The Black Spider is a spiderkin.
 * The Black Spider sent three Ferralkins to assist Sylas in controlling the population of Tuntin, but the Lavender Lancers have managed without them.
-The Ferralkins know the way to Tide Echo Cavern, but Sylas does not.
+The Ferralkins know the way to Tide Echo Tunnels, but Sylas does not.
-* The Black Spider is searching Tide Echo Cavern for the Forge of Runes. molekin and serpentkins of the Tundelver's Pact used the magical forge to create powerful magic items.
+* The Black Spider is searching Tide Echo Tunnels for the Forge of Runes. molekin and serpentkins of the Tundelver's Pact used the magical forge to create powerful magic items.
 * No other members of the Eastern Alliance are aware of Sylas's betrayal.

 ### Develoments